Key Stage 4 Curriculum

 “Students are well prepared for life in Modern Britain” Ofsted 2015

 Reaching Key Stage 4 represents a landmark in secondary education – choices made now will affect opportunities later.
-To understand the options offered and the processes involved, we are delighted to offer our Key Stage 4 Curriculum Booklet – the 2018 version will be available at the beginning of February.
+To understand the options offered and the processes involved, we are delighted to offer our Key Stage 4 Curriculum Booklet – the 2019 version will be available shortly.
 Further information can be obtained from Stuart Smith, Head of Key Stage 4 or please contact your child’s tutor.

 We offer GCSE ‘Art and Design : Fine Art’ (AQA) which is a broad ‘umbrella’ and allows students to work in almost any medium and style.
 We do not have a ‘House Style’ and each student is encouraged to develop their own interests, discover artists that they love and experiment in materials and techniques that suit them.
 A coursework portfolio is produced (worth 60%) which includes a project called ‘Structures’ a mini-observational drawing project ‘Objects’ and a final project ‘Own Choice’ with the freedom to choose the theme.
 There are four assessment objectives; Developing, Experimenting, Recording and Presenting.
 An externally set assignment (worth 40%) begins in February of year 11 and consists a project developed from a choice given by the exam board and the final piece is completed in a 10 hour exam in April.
 Lessons are often in a tutorial style with Art teachers giving support to each individual and skills workshops where relevant.
 There are clear deadlines and expectations throughout the course to help pupils manage their time and work load.